n. Provisions

 b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries,

-iv) The Company has not entered any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961.
+iv) The Company has not entered any such transaction which is not recorded in the books of account that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961)

-v) The Company do not have any transactions with companies struck off.
+v) The Company do not have any transactions with companies struck off under section 248 of the Companies Act, 2013.

 vi) The Company have not traded or invested in Crypto currency or Virtual Currency during the financial year.